pjtunstall/mad/README.md

 ## Extra

 - FIX
-  - Server crasheed once when a player in Safari CTR+SHIFT+R's to view simplified page, without styles, during countdown.
+  - I don't know if this will occur nwo that disconnections during countdown are handled better, but I'll leave the details here just in case.
+Server crasheed once when a player in Safari CTR+SHIFT+R's to view simplified page, without styles, during countdown.
 Apparently this led to them being undefined even though the normal disconnection logic had not gone ahead.
 But I've tried a few times and haven't managed to replicate it.
-Ideally we'd handle disconnection during countdown more gracefully; consider this bug while implementing that, and think what could be made more robust.
 It triggered the classic lightning-conductor-of-errors, `isDead(player)`.
 I've since added some protections and logging in case of future issues.

 ````
 return grid[player?.position?.y][player?.position?.x].type === "fire";